THE CO-OP CERTIFICATE PROGRAM

 A lot of options:

-- Our co-op and placement office has a network of 2,000 employers locally and nationally.
+- Our Co-op and Placement Office has a vast network of employers locally and nationally.

-- All are companies that have hired talented engineers from UA for co-op or full-time, permanent positions.
+- All our companies that have hired talented engineers from UA for co-op or full-time, permanent positions.

 - All provide opportunities to explore a range of engineering functions.